aTongs1/STORM/README.md

 ### Download Qwen2.5-VL-3B-Instruct checkpoints

-Our base model Qwen2.5-VL-3B-Instruct, which is an instruction-tuned chatbot, will be downloaded automatically when you run our provided training scripts.
-No action is needed.
+Our base model Qwen2.5-VL-3B-Instruct, which is an instruction-tuned chatbot, must be manually downloaded from [HuggingFace](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct) before running the training scripts, as it won't be downloaded automatically.